 Table of Contents

-Social facilitation means the ability of an individual to perform better in a given easy task in the presence of others or if he is being watched rather than when he is alone.
-This theory also states that if the given task is more complex or has not been performed earlier, then there will be decreased performance and efficacy and the chances of error will be more.
+Social facilitation means the ability of an individual to perform better in a given easy task in the presence of others or when being watched rather than when he is alone.
+This theory also states that if the given task is more complex or has not been performed earlier, then there will be decreased performance and efficacy and there will be more chances of error than when the task has been performed earlier.
 There are three theories for social facilitation:

 - Activation theory.

 De-individuation refers to a psychological state in which a person has reduced evaluation of oneself and his behavior leads to anti normative and disinhibition.
 This refers to violent crowds and even to genocide.
 De-individuation usually results in actions leading to negative impact and consequences but it can also lead to positive outcomes such as meditation and hobbies.
 In a group of large people, a person assumes the identity of that group and individual’s own identity is lost leading to performing anti normative things which otherwise he would not do when he was alone.
 This also causes reduced responsibility of one’s actions as others are involved in it as well.
 Research by Diener et al states that people in larger anonymous groups, when given a chance to steal a candy, increased the stealing rate to three fold.

 Another study was conducted by Philip Zimbardo in Stanford University where different subjects were randomly assigned the roles of prisoners and guards.
 The results showed that subjects behaved according to the situation rather than dis-positional.
 In addition, individuals somehow conformed to the social group roles they were expected to play, especially in case of guards which acted authoritatively.

 This explains that a person will not offer help to a victim in the presence of other people.
 The probability of helping others is inversely proportional to the number of people present around the victim.
 Following are the factors which affect the behavior of the bystanders: